soarqin/EROverlay/README.md

 ## Release Notes
 * 2024-??-??: v1.5.0
+  + Refactorying: overlay functions are separated into modules with individual dlls in `overlays` folder.
-  + Refactorying: split the `Boss` module into a separate dll.
+    + `Boss` is an overlay module now.
+    + New module: `Achievements` to tracking progression of Steam achievements.
+    + New module: `Minimap` to show an in-game minimap.
+  + Separate `EROverlay.ini` into individual `.ini`'s in `configs` folder, to flexibly support overlay modules.
   + Try to fix startup crashes, thanks to [samjviana](https://github.com/samjviana) for hinting in [#8](https://github.com/soarqin/EROverlay/issues/8).
 * 2024-10-15: v1.4.0
   + Try to read fonts from system font links, if character sets are not Latin or Cyrillic for current language and font file is not set properly.